openstack/openstack-manuals/doc/contributor-guide/source/index.rst

 Abstract
 ~~~~~~~~

-.. warning:: This guide is a work-in-progress and changing rapidly
-   while we continue to test and enhance the guidance.
-Please note
-   where there are open "to do" items and help where you are able to.
+This guide provides detailed instructions on the documentation contribution
+workflow and conventions to be considered by all contributors.
+Please
+follow these guidelines to keep the documentation structure, style, and
+syntax consistent.

 Contents
 ~~~~~~~~